Jump to start of content

 Jennifer M. Grossman, MD

-Jennifer M. Grossman, MDDr.
-Grossman is a Clinical Professor of Medicine in the Division of Rheumatology at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
+Dr. Grossman is a Clinical Professor of Medicine in the Division of Rheumatology at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 She is also the Director of Lupus Clinical Research at UCLA and serves as the educational coordinator for rheumatology in the internal medicine residency training program.
-She is board certified in Rheumatology.
+She is board certified in rheumatology.

-Dr. Grossman is a member of the American Board of Internal Medicine Rheumatology Board Exam Committee.
+Dr. Grossman is a member of the American Board of Internal Medicine Rheumatology Traditional, 10-Year MOC Exam Approval Committee.
 She is also a member of the American College of Rheumatology (ACR) and has served on the ACR Guidelines subcommittee.
 Dr. Grossman has been involved in quality-of-care measurements in osteoporosis and systemic lupus erythematosus.
 She is a member of the Lupus Foundation of America's scientific advisory board and is also a board member of Lupus LA.

 Dr. Grossman received her bachelor's degree in chemistry from Williams College and her medical degree from the University of Rochester.
 She completed her internal medicine residency and rheumatology fellowship at the UCLA Center for the Health Sciences.
 She joined the faculty there in 1998.

-As of July 2020, Dr. Grossman reported the following external relationships.
+As of June 2023, Dr. Grossman reported the following external relationships:

-Funding for clinical trial expenses, salary support and staff, paid to University of California at Los Angeles, from the following companies:
+Funding for clinical trial expenses, salary support and staff, paid to University of California at Los Angeles, from the following company:

-• AstraZeneca, for a Phase 3 study of anifrolumab for lupus, and for a long-term extension study of anifrolumab for moderate to severe lupus.
+• AstraZeneca, for a Phase III study of anifrolumab for lupus, and for a long-term extension study of anifrolumab for moderate to severe lupus

-Dr. Grossman serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Grossman serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-• Lupus Foundation of America, Medical Scientific Advisory Board Member, without compensation.
+• The Lupus Foundation of America, Medical Scientific Advisory Board, Member, without compensation

-• Rheumatology Research Foundation, for a fellowship training grant.
+• The Rheumatology Research Foundation, for a fellowship training grant

 Hilary M. Haftel, MD